 Send the link to your Inbox, plus receive our new and trusted recipes weekly!

-Instant Pot Corned Beef is a one-pot dinner that saves you about an hour of time from start to finish, as compared to braising in the Dutch oven.
-In comparison to crockpot corned beef recipes, which can take up to 8 hours, it’s substantially quicker.
+• Instant Pot Corned Beef and Cabbage is a one-pot meal that shaves off about an hour from start to finish compared to braising in a Dutch oven.
+Compared to slow cooker corned beef, which takes 8 to 9 hours, the Instant Pot meal is substantially quicker.

 uncooked corned beef in a white bowl with a glass of beer and an instant pot in the background